gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 (OJ at 0.5 mg, OJ at 1 mg, OJ at 2 mg, VC at 0.5 mg, VC at 1 mg, and VC at 2 mg).
-The animals were treated similarly otherwise and we can assume lived in separate cages and only one observation was taken for each guinea pig, so we can assume the observations are independent^[A violation of the independence assumption could have easily been created if they measured cells in two locations on each guinea pig or took measurements over time on each subject.].
+The animals were treated similarly otherwise and we can assume lived in separate cages and only one observation was taken for each guinea pig, so we can assume the observations are independent^[A violation of the independence assumption could have easily been created if they measured cells in
+\index{independence assumption!One-Way ANOVA}
+two locations on each guinea pig or took measurements over time on each subject.].
 We need to create a variable that combines the levels of delivery type (OJ, VC) and the dosages (0.5, 1, and 2) to use our One-Way ANOVA on the six levels.
 The ``interaction`` function can be used create a new variable that is based on combinations of the levels of other